GSA-TTS/piipan-open-source/README.md

 ### How to Test

-For a more detailed analysis on testing best practices in NAC, review the following guide:
+For a more detailed analysis on testing best practices in Piipan, review the following guide:
 * [Server-Side Automated Testing](https://github.com/18F/piipan/tree/dev/docs/server-side-automated-testing-guide.md)

 #### Unit Tests